callysto/hackathon-site/chapters/chapter3.md

 ---
 title: '3.
 FAQ & Hackathon Help'
 description:
-  'This section will provide you with information on how to get help during a Callysto hackathon.'
+  'This section will provide you information on how to get help during the hackathon.'
 prev: /chapter2
 next: /chapter4
 type: chapter